 Whatever you create with speculoos cookie butter is great but we avoid milk chocolate.
 It could easily make your dessert too rich.
 That is why I cook it with semi sweet or bitter chocolate.

 Once your no bake dessert is done, please have in mind it needs some time to refrigerate.

-The best way to store the bars is in the fridge especially if you keep the whole batch in one piece and cut as needed.
-I used warmed knife blade again to cut these bars …. it’s so much easier to do it and the bars look much more tasty when serving …
+Generally speaking, the best way to store the bars is in the fridge especially if you keep the whole batch in one piece and cut as needed.
+I used warmed knife blade to cut these bars …. it’s so much easier to do it and the bars look much more tasty when serving …

 Also, we added some extra whipped cream aside when serving this dessert and loved it that way very much.